Arksine/moonraker/docs/installation.md

 #  This is the base interval used for status tier 1.
 All other status tiers
 #  are calculated using the value defined by tick_time (See below for more
 #  information).
 Default is 250ms.
+#config_include_path: ~/klipper_config
+#  The path of a directory in which "included" configuration files reside.
+#  If specified, moonraker will serve this path allowing file and directory
+#  manipuation within it.
+Note that this should not be the same directory
+#  in which printer.cfg is located (the home directory for most installations).
+#  The default is None, in which no included config files will be served.
 ```

 The "status tiers" are used to determine how fast each klippy object is allowed